plogacev/demos/time_series_analysis_1/ts_2_analysis.md

 #jax.config.update("jax_enable_x64", True)  # Enable float64 by default
 ```

+    /home/pavel/.local/lib/python3.10/site-packages/matplotlib/projections/__init__.py:63: UserWarning: Unable to import Axes3D.
+This may be due to multiple versions of Matplotlib being installed (e.g. as a system package and as a pip package).
+As a result, the 3D projection is not available.

++++

 ## 1. Model

 In this section, we define the Bayesian model used for sales forecasting.
 The model incorporates various components such as random walk for the latent state, day-of-the-week effects, day-of-the-year effects, and price elasticity.
 The model is implemented using the `numpyro` library, which allows for efficient and scalable Bayesian inference.